Ladybug Life Cycle Craft

 Fun Ways to Learn about Ladybugs

 Once the kids get the hang of the ladybug life cycle, it’s time to lace up their boots and head out the door to see what they can find.
-Will they be able to spot any eggs, pupa, or larva?
+Will they be able to spot any eggs, pupa, or larvae?

 We also like to head out the door and see how many ladybugs we can spot and then count them as well.
 The kids get a kick out of counting and finding them.
 We’ve found over 20 ladybugs easily many times.